-You can use insurance comparison websites like Compare the Market to get a snapshot of the benefits offered, but you should always read the Product Disclosure Statement so you know exactly what is and isn’t covered before you buy travel insurance.
+You can use insurance comparison websites to get a snapshot of the benefits offered, but you should always read the Product Disclosure Statement so you know exactly what is and isn’t covered before you buy travel insurance.

 Each travel insurance policy will have a different set of exclusions and benefits, so it’s always best to carefully consider the Product Disclosure Statement (including policy wording) to decide if a policy is right for you.
 You can read it online or request a hard copy to be mailed out to you.

 Familiarise yourself with the list of General Exclusions and check the fine print for any specific terrorism-related exclusions or limits relating to:

 - Emergency overseas medical and hospital expenses